isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/recordset2-getrows-method-dao.md

 `field2 = avarRecords(1,0)`

-Die avarRecords-Variable wird automatisch zu einem zweidimensionalen Array, wenn **GetRows** Daten zurückgibt.
+Die Variable AvarRecords wird automatisch zu einem zweidimensionalen Array, wenn **GetRows** Daten zurückgibt.

 Wenn Sie mehr Zeilen anfordern, als verfügbar sind, gibt **GetRows** nur die verfügbaren Zeilen zurück.
 Sie können mithilfe der Visual Basic für Applikationen-Funktion **UBound** feststellen, wie viele Zeilen durch **GetRows** abgerufen wurden, denn die Größe des Arrays entspricht der Anzahl zurückgegebener Zeilen.
-Wenn Sie beispielsweise die Ergebnisse in eine **Variante** namens Vara zurückgegeben haben, können Sie den folgenden Code verwenden, um zu bestimmen, wie viele Zeilen tatsächlich zurückgegeben wurden:
+Wurden die Ergebnisse beispielsweise in einen **Variant**-Wert namens varA zurückgegeben, können Sie mit dem folgenden Code ermitteln, wie viele Zeilen zurückgegeben wurden:

 `numReturned = UBound(varA,2) + 1`

 Sie müssen "+ 1" verwenden, das sich die erste zurückgegebene Zeile im 0-Element des Arrays befindet.
-The number of rows that you can retrieve is constrained by the amount of available memory.
-You shouldn't use **GetRows** to retrieve an entire table into an array if it is large.
+Die Anzahl der Zeilen, die Sie abrufen können, ist durch den verfügbaren Arbeitsspeicher beschränkt.
+Sie sollten **GetRows** nicht verwenden, um eine ganze Tabelle in ein Array abzurufen, wenn sie groß ist.

 Because **GetRows** returns all fields of the **Recordset** into the array, including Memo and Long Binary fields, you might want to use a query that restricts the fields returned.

 Nach dem Aufrufen von **GetRows** wird der aktuelle Datensatz an der nächsten ungelesenen Zeile positioniert.
-Das heißt, **GetRows** hat dieselbe Auswirkung auf den aktuellen Datensatz wie **Move**numRows.
+Das heißt, **GetRows** hat die gleiche Auswirkung auf den aktuellen Datensatz wie **Move** numrows.

 If you are trying to retrieve all the rows by using multiple **GetRows** calls, use the **[EOF](recordset2-eof-property-dao.md)** property to be sure that you're at the end of the **Recordset**. **GetRows** returns less than the number requested if it's at the end of the **Recordset**, or if it can't retrieve a row in the range requested.
 For example, if you're trying to retrieve 10 records, but you can't retrieve the fifth record, **GetRows** returns four records and makes the fifth record the current record.
 This will not generate a run-time error.
 This might occur if another user deletes a record in a dynaset-type **Recordset**.
 See the example for a demonstration of how to handle this.